-- Passwords must be ten (10) or more characters in length, it must contain at least 3 of the following criteria: 1 Uppercase letter, 1 lower case letter, 1 number, or 1 special character (!@^*%).
+University of Maryland University College passwords must be at least 10 or more characters in length (and no more than 127 characters) and contain at least 3 of the following: 1 uppercase letter, 1 lowercase letter, 1 number, or 1 special character (!@^*%).

 - You can use a phrase to generate a good password.
 For example, in "I Love to Eat Hotdogs Everyday," use the first letters of the phrase, iltehe.
 Then apply capitalization, and substitute punctuation or numbers for letters.
 Your password might then be Il2e!E.